What is passive solar heating?

 Because passive solar heating typically requires physical changes to a structure, it can be very expensive to retrofit these strategies into an existing home or building.
 For this reason, most passive solar heating techniques are applied to new-construction homes during the building process, and they do mean increased material and labor costs.

-While the exact expenses for passive solar heating components is highly dependent on a building's size, all passive solar systems are designed to minimize energy use (and therefore reduce utility bills) over time.
+While the exact expense for passive solar heating components is highly dependent on a building's size, all passive solar systems are designed to minimize energy use (and therefore reduce utility bills) over time.
 As a whole, passive solar heating is not expensive when weighed against future cost savings on utility power.

 FAQ